Available Methods

 (fusion_place >= 12.1)

-Returns the count of numerical cells in the document cell range within the cell range.
-Numerical values are aggregated as debit+, increase+, and if non-numerical values are present, those are skipped.
-If the range contains error values such as #VALUE! or #N/A, those error values are returned.
-Be aware that the results can change based on the loop specification setting "Hide if no data".
+Returns the count of numeric cells within the cell range.
+Numeric values are aggregated as Debit+ and Increase+.
+If there are non-numeric values in the range, those values are skipped.
+If the range contains error values such as #VALUE!, #N/A, etc., those error values are returned.
+Note that the result may vary depending on the loop specification "Hide when no data".

 average